themarshallproject/COVID_prison_data/README.md

 * `abbreviation` - The two-letter postal code abbreviation for the state or "US" for the Bureau of Prisons
 * `april_pop` - The total population of people held in the agency's prisons and secure facilities.
 * `as_of_date` - The date the data reflect.
 In some instances, an April figure was not available, and we used the most recent number the agency could provide.

+The third table in the dataset, `staff_populations.csv`, contains a one-time, recent snapshot of the headcount of workers for each prison agency, collected as close to April 15 as possible.

+It includes these columns:
+* `name` - The name of the state or "Federal" for the Federal Bureau of Prisons
+* `abbreviation` - The two-letter postal code abbreviation for the state or "US" for the Bureau of Prisons
+* `april_pop` - The total population of people held in the agency's prisons and secure facilities.
+* `as_of_date` - The date the data reflect.
+In some instances, an April figure was not available, and we used the most recent number we could acquire.
+* `notes` - Any caveats or notes about the data.

 ## Attribution
 In stories attribute this data to: “According to an analysis of state prison cases by The Marshall Project, a nonprofit investigative newsroom dedicated to the U.S. criminal justice system”